10 BASIC Asian Ingredients You MUST Have!!

 Number 6, rice

-You cannot talk about essential ingredient without rice.
+You cannot talk about essential ingredients without rice.

 Asian dish usually goes better with rice and noodles than bread or potato, that’s just the truth.
 So whatever rice you prefer I will recommend you to have some in your pantry.